-Lower limb orthoses are advised for a variety of dysfunctions of lower limb.
-Most of the lower limb orthoses use prefabricated components which are made of either stainless steel or aluminium.
-Stainless steel is more durable but aluminium is lighter.
+Lower limb orthoses are advised for a variety of dysfunctions of the lower limb.
+Most of the lower limb orthoses use prefabricated components which are made of either stainless steel or aluminum.
+Stainless steel is more durable but aluminum is lighter.

 Below Knee Orthoses

-Below knee orthosis has primary function of controlling ankle joint.
-It usually consist of two uprights which are connected to a calf band and distally to a mechanical ankle joint.
+Below knee orthosis has a primary function of controlling ankle joint.
+It usually consists of two uprights which are connected to a calf band and distally to a mechanical ankle joint.
 Most lower limb orthoses must be attached to shoes.

-A sturdy shoe is important component of orthosis.
-The orthosis is attached to shoes by means of stirrup, caliper or a shoe insert.
+A sturdy shoe is an important component of the orthosis.
+The orthosis is attached to shoes by means of a stirrup, caliper or a shoe insert.

-Stirrup is most commonly used method of attachment is a stirrup riveted directly to the sole of the shoe under anterior section of heel.
+The stirrup is most commonly used method of attachment is a stirrup riveted directly to the sole of the shoe under the anterior section of the heel.

 The solid stirrup encompasses the shoe like a U and becomes a permanent attachment between uprights and shoe.
 The stirrup may be employed with any type of ankle joint.
 It may be split at the bottom to permit shoe changes.
 This split p permits the accurate alignment of the mechanical joint with the anatomical joint but is heavier, thicker and less durable than solid one.